-For more information about the contents of this document, contact 410-767-3308.
+For more information about the contents of this document, email mcap.msde@maryland.gov.

-Copyright © 2021 by The Maryland State Department of Education.
+Copyright © 2022 by The Maryland State Department of Education.
 All rights reserved.
 Developed and published under contract with Maryland State Department of Education by ETS and NCS Pearson Inc. No part of this publication may be reproduced or distributed in any form or by any means, or stored in a database or retrieval system, without the prior written permission of the Maryland State Department of Education.